Vanna White: Interesting Things About the 'Wheel of Fortune' Hostess

 Americans see Vanna smiling and clapping on Wheel of Fortune, but underneath that smile have been tragedies in her life.
 She was engaged to actor John Gibson in the 1980s.
 In 1986, Gibson was killed in an airplane crash.
 She later fell in love again and married restaurant owner George Santo Pietro in December 1990.

 Two years later, she announced her first pregnancy on an episode of Wheel of Fortune.
 The announcement came as an answer to one of the puzzle.
 It read: "Vanna's pregnant."
 She suffered a miscarriage shortly after the taping.
-She had a son, Nicholas in 1994 and a daughter, Giovanna (Gigi) in 1997.
-She and Santo Pietro divorced in November 2002.
+She and Pietro had a son, Nicholas in 1994 and a daughter, Giovanna (Gigi) in 1997.
+They divorced in November 2002.

 Vanna White's Outfits

-In 36 years, Vanna White has worn more than 6,700 different outfits.
+In 37 years, Vanna White has worn more than 6,700 different outfits.
 She has never repeated a single outfit.
-Neither does she gets to keep any of them.
+She doesn't get to keep any of them.
 Even though she dresses up on every show, she admits that she doesn't like to dress up.
 She says most of the clothes in her closet are t-shirts, jeans, tennis shoes, and flats.

 According to Vanna, she doesn't own a sequin gown and that's fine with her.
 She doesn't dress up at home or when she goes out because she has to dress up all the time at work.